shacklettbp/madrona_mjx/docs/INTEGRATION.md

 ## Configuring the environments

 In order to configure the environment, you will need to create the proper ECS constructs in `sim.cpp`.
 This can be seen inside the `Sim` class's [constructor](https://github.com/shacklettbp/madrona_mjx/blob/cf7a70291ba2d24f8c4f2bc76488a3dcfa9b3481/src/sim.cpp#L135).
 The main idea is to simply create entities for all instances that need to be rendered, configure their object ID and other basic properties (such as initial position).
-The order in which you [create](https://github.com/shacklettbp/madrona_mjx/blob/cf7a70291ba2d24f8c4f2bc76488a3dcfa9b3481/src/sim.cpp#144) these entities is important and needs to stay consistent as you copy in updated transforms during the simulation rollout - we describe this in the next subsection.
+The order in which you [create](https://github.com/shacklettbp/madrona_mjx/blob/cf7a70291ba2d24f8c4f2bc76488a3dcfa9b3481/src/sim.cpp#144) these entities is important and needs to stay consistent as you copy in updated transforms during the simulation rollout.

 ## Passing in updated transforms to the render function